 Students are expected to complete the course of study for the Degree Doctor of Medicine within four years.
 The College recognizes that some students may pursue additional educational opportunities or have other circumstances that prevent completion of the requirements in four years.
 Permissions and arrangements for any Leave of Absence (LOA), must be secured for any student who will require more than four years from matriculation to complete the course of study.
 A LOA may be granted for academic, medical, personal, or professional development (e.g. dual degree programs).

 An administrative Leave of Absence (LOA) not to exceed one calendar year may be granted by a dean in the Office of Student Affairs.
 The reason for a leave must be stated in the LOA request form and supporting documentation attached.
-Reasons for taking an administrative LOA include, but are not limited to, educational endeavors at another institution of higher learning, financial distress of a student necessitating full-time employment, and illness in the family.
+Reasons for taking an administrative LOA include, but are not limited to, educational endeavors at another institution of higher learning, to pursue research on a full-time basis, financial distress of a student necessitating full-time employment, and illness in the family.
+A student who has completed all graduation requirements and does not intend to take additional coursework will not be permitted to take a leave of absence.
 If additional time for a LOA desired, it must be requested in writing with supporting documentation provided.
 The request will then be subject to review and approval by the SOM Promotions Committee.

 Medical LOA may be granted by a dean in Student Affairs for periods not to exceed one calendar year based upon documentation of medical necessity.
 Return to active student status from medical LOA must be supported by a physician's letter.
 The Health Service Coordinator/ Wellness Intervention Team may assist with collecting and reviewing medical documentation.
 If additional leave of absence is recommended, it should be requested in writing, with supporting documentation and will be subject to review and approval by the SOM Promotions Committee.